solenn-tl/tabulae-ontology/README.md

 ### `docs` folder
 This folder contains the official documentation of the ontology generated with Widoco.
 It also contains the OOPS! report associated.

-### `scripts` folder
-This folder contains several usefull scripts :
-* a script to populate the ontology with assertions from the land registry documents
-* a script to generate Turtle files for each SKOS Concet List.

 ## Used vocabularies
 Following the recommandations of the W3C, this ontology reused concepts and properties of several pre-existant ontologies.
 It is also and extension of the PeGazUs ontology.